ulspeed/SonotoneJS/README.md

 Sonotone allows to

-- Call an other browser (Chrome or Firefox)
+- Call one or several others browsers (Chrome and Firefox)

-- Broadcast your video to all browsers connected

-- Share your screen to an other browser (from Chrome)
+- Share your screen several others browsers (from Chrome only)

-- Broadcast your screen to all browsers connected
+- Send file to one or several others browsers (from chrome only)

-- Multi-party Audio/Video call (Audio/Video Conference)

 Sonotone separates the Transport/SIG from the Media/PeerConnection by providing several ways to define the transport layer: